Frequently Asked Questions - FAQ

 YES!
-Interstate Truck Driving School is affiliated with Apex Truck School in Wisconsin and the state of Wisconsin allows students from other states to take their training and testing in WI.
+Interstate Truck Driving School is affiliated with Hudson Truck Driving School in Wisconsin and the state of Wisconsin allows students from other states to take their training and testing in WI.
 Students will not need to change their license to another state.
-Students will need to obtain a CDL permit from their home state and then Interstate Truck Driving School can train them in Minnesota and Apex will train in Wisconsin.
+Students will need to obtain a CDL permit from their home state and then Interstate Truck Driving School can train them in Minnesota and Hudson Truck Driving School will train in Wisconsin.
 Out of state students will need to take their CDL road test in Wisconsin where a fee of $150.00 is charged to the student by the examiner.
 The students home state is then obligated by Federal Rules to accept the test results from Wisconsin.

 When students enroll in this program, they will be able to take all of their coursework online from home (100 hours).
 Upon completion of the coursework, students will be scheduled to take their hands on driver training (backing range practice, simulator training, one-on-one driving instruction) with an intensive ten day schedule followed by a road test provided on the 10th day.

 Students may use our online option to complete their coursework (100 hours) and then attend in person at our campus in South St. Paul for two weeks to prepare for the CDL road test.
 Every effort will be made to complete the hands on training within two weeks to keep the cost of lodging to a minimum.